5 Target Market Examples to Help Find Your Target Audience

 Accurately identifying a target audience lowers marketing costs and increases customer lifetime value, or LTV.
 Target marketing reduces churn by focusing on the people who will find the most value in your product.
 When people find value in a product, they tend to stick around.

 Start by examining your existing customers, the people who never needed a sales pitch or referral.
-It’s a good idea to take note of the customer who took no convincing.
+It's a good idea to take note of the customer who took no convincing.
 What makes your product valuable to that person?
 Who is that person?
-What are their habits?
+What are their habits, interests, and demographics?

 This group of people represents your niche market.
 These are the people the product was designed for.
 The habits of your niche market will likely parallel others in your target market.
 Identifying your niche will define the form and function of your brand.

-Age, Gender, Income and lifestyle will all impact the value of a product to an individual so the approach here is to target people with similar lifestyles and behaviors.
-But first, make sure you have a clear understanding of your product’s purpose by asking questions like:
+Age, gender, income, location, and lifestyle will all impact the value and relevance of a product to an individual.
+So the approach here is to target people with similar demographics, psychographics, and behaviors.
+But first, make sure you have a clear understanding of your product's purpose and unique value proposition by asking questions like:

 Thorough research and the use of user segmentation will help to refine your marketing strategy.
 When you understand your target market to its limits, you have a better understanding of where to extend your reach.